 Ecommerce Marketing Trend #7: Videos

-Videos, especially live videos, are one of the emerging marketing trends in ecommerce.
+Videos, especially live videos, are one of the emerging ecommerce marketing trends in ecommerce.
 Over 500 million Facebook users watch videos everyday.
 Facebook has also reported that people are likely to spend 3x more time on watching live videos than previously recorded ones.
 This means that both previously recorded and live videos can be a game changer when used in marketing.

 Example: Nine Line Apparel